Prof Richard Cochrane

 Solar Energy and District Heating

-I have supported Eon and Exeter University's Centre for Energy and the Environment with energy modelling and life cycle analysis of an innovative district heating network supplied by the UK's largest solar thermal array and a heat pump.
+I have supported Eon and the University of Exeter's Centre for Energy and the Environment with energy modelling and life cycle analysis of an innovative district heating network supplied by the UK's largest solar thermal array and a heat pump.

 The primary drive for current research activities is on the simulation of Floating Offshore Wind Turbines combing past experience of aeroelastic modelling with the group's expertise in hydrodynamics and mooring analysis.
 Work involves simulation using NREL's FAST code, Orcaflex, Nemoh and Wamit for the mooring and wave loading and OpenFoam for CFD.
 As well as the development and validation of improved simulation tools, work includes evaluation of design opportunities to reduce the cost of FOWT's.

 I am also principal investigator for an InnovateUK funded project investigating novel opportunities for cost reductions in pumped hydro storage systems.

 I have provided formal and informal input to energy technology developers in various sectors as well as broader energy generation, energy efficiency feasibility studies and regional energy strategy development.

 Acting as the external reviewer I have provided guidance for other engineering programmes.
 I am currently appointed as external examiner for an MSc programme.